syncopika/epub_reader_idea/README.md

 # epub_reader_idea

 A super basic .epub reader made with Wails!
-It currently can only display text and styling (no images or functional links atm).
+It currently can display text, styling and some images (png and jpg).

 ![gif of app](11-10-2024_193147.gif)
 You can find free eBooks at https://www.gutenberg.org/.
 This gif is showing the contents of *A New, Practical and Easy Method of Learning the Portuguese Language* by F. Ahn.